Open for Business: Afri-Starr is newest barbershop in Frederick

 Eric Manu has been a barber for 16 years in downtown Silver Spring.
-When it came time to set out on his own, he chose Frederick for its central location and affordability, he said.
+When it came time to set out on his own, he said he chose Frederick for its central location and affordability.

 “I really enjoy what I do for a living.
 I really enjoy it,” Manu said.
 “So that’s why I decided to establish something on my own.”